This sounds crazy. GitHub, GitLab and a myriad of other hosting services

 git clone git@github.com:mrryanjohnston/rails_new.git git remote add gitserv gitserv:/srv/git/rails_new.git git push -u gitserv --all

-Now we can push to our git server by doing git push gitserv
+Now we can push to our git server by doing git push gitserv,

-and we can still git push origin
+and we can still git push origin to push code updates to

 GitHub.
 Side note: this gives us a little more info about how GitHub saves